RonLek/ALPR-and-Identification-for-Indian-Vehicles/README.md

 We plan to monetize this application by providing premium features to the users (residents of a society).

 The premium features include the following:
 * We've all been through the problem when the trash collecting van arrives and we miss it, or when the milkman arrives but you're not prepared with how much milk you need for that day, or when you're expecting a courier and are not home and don't know when the postman would arrive so that you could call your neighbor.
-We provide a solution to these problems for the premium subscribers to recieve a notification everytime when daily utility services like postman, milman or trash-collecting van arrives by storing the numbers of their vehicles in our database after detection.
+We provide a solution to these problems for the premium subscribers to recieve a notification everytime when daily utility services like postman, milkman or trash-collecting van arrives by storing the numbers of their vehicles in our database after detection.

 * Ever caught by the traffic police and found the your insurance and PUC have expired?
 With our app, we provide the solution to this problem!
 Every time your PUC or Insurance expires, a SMS/Email is sent to the resident to renew it.
 No need to get scared of the cop anymore (Don't drink and drive though, the application doesn't help in that case.)